dtanner/dantanner/content/post/i-use-spring-and-now-i-have-two-problems.md

-remark that it's now 2022 and we have languages like Kotlin, Scala, and Clojure on the JVM masks the essential complexity makes it both easier and more complex every team using a magical framework needs to have at least ine orrson tgat understands the framework in depth there are classes of problems to be solved. eg business workflow, performance, scalability, configuration, others. some are essential, some are waste
+remark that it's now 2022 and we have languages like Kotlin, Scala, and Clojure on the JVM masks the essential complexity makes it both easier and more complex every team using a magical framework needs to have at least one person that understands the framework in depth there are classes of problems to be solved. eg business workflow, performance, scalability, configuration, others. some are essential, some are waste